-In this project it is proposed to have the publicity programmes with the above components in this district over the period of four years.
+In this project it is proposed to have the publicity programmes with the above components in this district with a financial outlay of Rs.2.50 Lakhs over the period of four years.

-- 1. Quarterly progress reports to be sent to the Deputy Director (Agricultural Marketing and Agri Business) by the concerned Agricultural Officer (Agricultural Marketing and Agri Business) and Secretaries of Marketing committees. - 2.
+- Quarterly progress reports to be sent to the Deputy Director (Agricultural Marketing and Agri Business) by the concerned Agricultural Officer (Agricultural Marketing and Agri Business) and Secretaries of Marketing committees. - 2.
 Periodical Inspection undertaken by the Deputy Director (Agricultural Marketing and Agri Business)